-A6 DELIVERY OF AMMONIUM NITRATE
+A5 DELIVERY OF CALCIUM AMMONIUM NITRATE

-Authorization for Unloading a Shipment - Verbal or written authorization must be provided to the operator of the transport vehicle/vessel prior to a load of ammonium nitrate being unloaded at destination.
+Authorization for Unloading a Shipment - Verbal or written authorization must be provided to the operator of the transport vehicle/vessel prior to a load of CAN being unloaded at destination.
 This is a sound inventory management practice as well as a good security risk management practice.
-Authorization must include confirmation of the location of the delivery, the shipper and the exact storage area where the ammonium nitrate is to be deposited at the storage facility.
-It is a recommended best practice to always have a representative of the receiving organization at the storage site to ensure the ammonium nitrate is placed in the proper location.
+Authorization must include confirmation of the location of the delivery, the shipper and the exact storage area where the CAN is to be deposited at the storage facility.
+It is a recommended best practice to always have a representative of the receiving organization at the storage site to ensure the CAN is placed in the proper location.

-Documentation Review Prior to Unload - All documentation related to a shipment of ammonium nitrate must be reviewed prior to authorizing unload by a representative from the receiving company.
-The receiver must review and verify that the name of the shipper, the quantity of ammonium nitrate, the name of the receiving company and the date of shipment are all accurate and listed on the shipping documentation prior to authorizing unload.
+Documentation Review Prior to Unload - All documentation related to a shipment of CAN must be reviewed prior to authorizing unload by a representative from the receiving company.
+The receiver must review and verify that the name of the shipper, the quantity of CAN, the name of the receiving company and the date of shipment are all accurate and listed on the shipping documentation prior to authorizing unload.

-Verification of Arrival of Shipment at Destination - The shipping company must have a process in place to verify that a shipment of ammonium nitrate has arrived at destination within the estimated arrival time.
+Verification of Arrival of Shipment at Destination - The shipping company must have a process in place to verify that a shipment of CAN has arrived at destination within the estimated arrival time.
 For longer delivery routes (4 hours or greater), it is recommended that check in times be established between the dispatch for the shipping organization and the transport vehicle/vessel.